 In regards to our tiny house trailer, we are about 15% into it.
 We have secured our trailer (30′ long former travel trailer), sandblasted the entire thing, painted it, replaced the tires, replaced the leaf springs, etc. (see photos below).

 All Photos Courtesy of Andrew and Crystal Odom of Tiny r(E)volution

 We have also fleshed out our blueprint (using Google SketchUp) coming in at 264 square feet including a queen size sleeping loft, a washer/dryer combo, a tub, and even a bunk bed/play system for our daughter.
 Oh, did I forget to mention that?

 After we had begun saving for our tiny house build we found out we were going to have our first child.
 Tilly Madison is now 4 months old and has been a blessing to us despite requiring us to do some very creative planning.

 The important thing about our build, we think, is that we are building slowly, deliberately, and “cash on the barrel.”
 There will be no financing, borrowing, accruing credit debt, etc. If it takes us 5 years, so be it.
 When finished it will be ours outright!

 Perhaps the other interesting part of our journey is that the past year has found us on family land in eastern North Carolina where we have prepared a potential parking spot for our tiny r(E)volution.

-At just barely over 1 acre we have cleared the once forested land (see above), we have added electricity, we have built a storage “closet”, we have put in chicken coops (you can see it below) and a hog pen, and cultivated a number of garden spots.
+At just barely over 1 acre, we have cleared the once forested land (see above).
+We have added electricity, built a storage “closet”, and put in chicken coops (you can see it below).
+We have also added a hog pen and have cultivated a number of garden spots.

 It has been a labor of love and one that will provide a turnkey spot once we have completed our home.